kajananchinniah/Gameboy-Emulator/README.md

   - This inspired me to do all my rendering at the end of a scanline, rather than doing pixel fifo.
 I found the pixel fifo algorithm to be relatively complicated (and given how busy I've been, I didn't have enough time to understand the algorithm details, although I have a high level understanding, so I may revisit it later)
+  - I also consulted this to figure how much of MBC3 I needed to emulate Pokemon
 - Reddit post asking about PPU reset: https://www.reddit.com/r/Gameboy/comments/a1c8h0/what_happens_when_a_gameboy_screen_is_disabled/
   - Helped fix a bug where games would freeze at tile screen if LCD was disabled
 - A bunch of SDL2 resources such as: http://slouken.blogspot.com/2011/02/streaming-textures-with-sdl-13.html,